Multi-board PCB design

 The controller board may also feature high-speed digital and possibly even RF signals and assuring signal integrity through impedance matching will be of paramount importance.
 As for the power board, it may need to handle hundreds of Amps so thermal management may be the biggest challenge.

 All in one

-Whilst modules containing PCBs with dedicated functions have been around for decades, all e-mobility sectors are now looking at how the boards are physically connected.
-A current trend is for them to be mounted one on top of the other, with the controller board placed as if it were a large BGA device on the power board.
+Modules containing PCBs with dedicated functions have been around for decades.
+However, all e-mobility sectors are now looking at how the boards are physically connected.
+A current trend is for them to be mounted one on top of the other.
+With the controller board placed as if it were a large BGA device on the power board.

 The advantages of board-stacking are many and most benefits derive from no longer needing mechanical connectors and cables.
 For example, there are cost savings because there are fewer parts, assembly is simplified (also a cost-saving) and reliability is improved through virtue of not having the ‘mechanical’ links formed using connectors and cables.

 However, these benefits come at a price.
 The design process is now more complex, and we are, for all intents and purposes, designing two PCBs at the same time.
 At least first-time around, after which one or both boards might be used in subsequent projects.

 Clearly, the physical connections – i.e. where the module’s bumps will connect with solder-pasted pads on the main board – must align precisely and be electrically correct, i.e. there should be no signal mismatches between the boards.